Hakky54/sslcontext-kickstart/README.md

 #### Apache
 ##### Apache 4
-Apache Http Client works with javax.net.ssl.SSLContext, so an additional mapping to their library is not required, [see here](#example-configuration).
+Apache Http Client works with javax.net.ssl.SSLContext, so an additional mapping to their library is not required.
-However it is still possible to configure the http client with their custom configuration class. you can find below an example configuration for that use case:
+However, it is still possible to configure the http client with their custom configuration class. you can find below an example configuration for that use case:
 ```xml
 <dependency>
     <groupId>io.github.hakky54</groupId>